We chatted with Lil’ Ashes about recreating Cantonese children’s songs, growing up, their childhood inspirations and secret wishes.

-There are plenty of Hong Kong concerts and festivals happening in October, including Snail Mail and Shi Fu Miz Festival.
-Presented by KKBOX Live, local pop duo Lil’ Ashes are having their headline show Another Journey happening at Music Zone@E-max on 21 October.
+We are here for all the great Hong Kong bands, including My Little Airport and Thud, so we were thrilled to sit down with these talents.
 Consisting of Pollie Tong and Jonathan Wut, Lil’ Ashes started performing at local cafes and livehouses in 2012 and have since gained a dedicated following with their heartwarming English folk songs, as well as Cantonese pop tunes.
-The two got signed to Sony Music Hong Kong in 2013 and are now releasing their third album Recall A Little Bit.
+The two got signed to Sony Music Hong Kong in 2013 and released their third album, Recall A Little Bit in 2018.

 An interview with Lil’ Ashes